Dynamic Conditional Beta is Alive and Well in the Cross-Section of Daily Stock Returns

 Fordham University - School of Business

 This paper investigates the significance of dynamic conditional beta in predicting the cross-sectional variation in expected stock returns.
 The results indicate that the time-varying conditional beta is alive and well in the cross-section of daily stock returns.
-Portfolio-level analyses and firm-level cross-sectional regressions indicate a positive and significant relation between dynamic conditional beta and future returns on individual stocks.
-An investment strategy that takes a long position in stocks in the highest conditional beta decile and a short position in stocks in the lowest conditional beta decile produces average returns and alphas of 8% per annum.
-These results are robust to controls for size, book-to-market, momentum, short-term reversal, liquidity, co-skewness, idiosyncratic volatility, and preference for lottery-like assets.
+Portfolio-level analyses and firm-level cross-sectional regressions present a positive and significant relation between dynamic conditional beta and future returns on individual stocks.
+An investment strategy that takes a long position in stocks in the highest conditional beta decile and a short position in stocks in the lowest conditional beta decile produces average returns and alphas in the range of 0.60% to 0.80% per month.
+These results are robust to controls for size, book-to-market, momentum, short-term reversal, liquidity, turnover, co-skewness, idiosyncratic volatility, and preference for lottery-like assets.

 Number of Pages in PDF File: 58